Useful tips every writer should know

 Publishers receive thousands of manuscripts every week, naturally they will want to ‘thin the herd’ and what better way than to toss every manuscript that doesn’t fit their basic requirements?

 Try to obtain the submissions manager or editor’s name, and make sure you spell it correctly.
 Don’t make a nuisance of yourself in this attempt.
 If you do end up calling the publisher then ask the receptionist for the correct details, but this should be a last resort.
-Publishing houses are extremely busy, and that includes the receptionist so be mindful.
+Publishing houses are extremely busy, and that includes the receptionists so be mindful.